Mii: Uses in games

 Mii characters evolve further for the Wii's successor, Wii U. In addition to previous uses on the Wii, Mii characters are wholly integrated into the Wii U's social online network Miiverse, the WaraWara Plaza community where clusters of Mii characters crowd around the hottest games, and being depicted as personal avatars for individual Wii U players, who have the ability for twelve separate Nintendo Network ID User accounts that can be used on a single console at a time.
 User accounts with Mii representatives are used for both games and apps such as Nintendo TVii.
 Mii characters can be transferred from the Wii and/or the Nintendo 3DS to the Wii U, in which in the latter's case transfers between consoles can occur as many times as possible.

-Mii characters also return as in-game characters for certain Wii U games, which in addition to Nintendo-published launch titles such as Wii Sports Club, Super Smash Bros. for Wii U, Mario Kart 8, New Super Mario Bros.
+Mii characters also return as in-game characters for certain Wii U games, which in addition to Nintendo-published titles such as Wii Sports Club, Super Smash Bros. for Wii U, Mario Kart 8, (Note: Mario Kart 8 allowed for new racing suits to be acquired for Miis by tapping a compatible amiibo figure via the Gamepad's NFC reader.)
+New Super Mario Bros.
 U and Nintendo Land, they are also included in third-party titles such as Sonic & All-Stars Racing Transformed.
-In the case of Mario Kart 8, about 19+ amiibo suits can be acquired by tapping a compatible amiibo figure via an NFC reader located on the left-hand side of the Gamepad.

 The Legend of Zelda: Breath of the Wild uses an evolved form of Mii, UMii, to render non-essential NPCs.